refinedev/refine/documentation/blog/2024-05-27-js-currying-functions.md

 ## Bonus: Advanced JavaScript Currying Techniques

 Beyond the most basic kind of currying that we've already seen, there's a host of more sophisticated tricks to be played.
-One of them is **partial application**, in which we pre-fill some of the function's arguments, so as to create a more specialised version of the function, but without actually running it.
+One of them is **partial application**, in which we pre-fill some of the function's arguments, so as to create a more specialized version of the function, but without actually running it.
 That can be used, in particular, to 'configure' functions with common settings.

 For example: